 Brazil 2022 fertilizer consumption to drop, consultancy says

-SAO PAULO, Aug 17 (Reuters) - Brazil's fertilizer consumption forecast for 2022 was reduced to 43 million tonnes from 45.85 million tonnes, as farmers are poised to reduce applications when grain planting begins in September, according to consultancy MB Agro on Wednesday.
+SAO PAULO, Aug 17 (Reuters) - Brazil is expected to reduce fertilizer consumption to 43 million tonnes in 2022, as farmers are poised to cut applications when the planting of crops like soybeans begins in September, consultancy MB Agro said on Wednesday.

+Last year, Brazilian farmers used an estimated 45.85 million tonnes of crop nutrients, according to Anda, a fertilizer industry group.

-Speaking at an industry event, MB Agro's director Alexandre Mendonça de Barros said crop failure in the last soybean season helped the soil retain some nutrients, potentially driving a fall in applications when the next season starts.
+MB Agro's director Alexandre Mendonça de Barros said at an event that crop failure in the last soybean season helped the soil retain some nutrients, potentially driving a fall in applications when the next season starts.

+Barros does not see the risk of crop yields suffering as a result of lower applications, but cautioned that farmers may not be able to keep doing that in coming planting seasons.

+"There is not much room, you are using what the soil retained and there is a limit for that," Barros said.

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))